UP101-UrbanPlayground101/Gimp-User-Manual/README.md

 Gimp-User-Manual
 ================
 This is a Chinese version of Gimp 2.8 User Manual.
-Also it is a English translation exercise.
+Also, it is an English translation exercise.

 Gimp User Manual